dedis/cothority/evoting/README.md

 ## Identification
 We rely on using EPFL’s authentication service, called Tequila to identify a user.
 The identification process requires a central server that interacts with tequila and generates a signature on successful authorization.
-This signature is then verified on every conode before performing any election operation.
+The signature is held on the web client in a cookie, and provided to the server with each operation.
+The lead conode checks this signature.
+If it is valid, it proposes a new block to the followers of the skipchain, seeking their approval.
+It signs the block to certify that the user information in the transaction was seen and checked by the lead conode.

+This identification system is *not* decentralised.
+The lead conode is operated by the same organisation that operates the authentication system (VPSI, the central IT authority of the university).
+Once a transaction is proposed to the non-leader conodes, the system is decentralised; it is up to each conode to check (1) that the leader certified the user info, and (2) that the invariants of a fair election are respected.

 ## Vote encryption
 The evoting web application allows an administrator to set up a "choose M of N" type of election.
-A voter after logging in may select his/her choice(s).
+A voter may select his/her choice(s).

 Before submitting the ballot to a conode, the web application encrypts the ballot using the election's aggregate public key.
-The submission of encrypted ballot results in the addition of a new block to the skipchain.
+The submission of an encrypted ballot results in the addition of a new block to the skipchain.
 The block contains the ID of the user who cast his/her vote and their vote in encrypted format.
 We therefore notice that at this point, the evoting system prevents an adversary